AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: os_shell-window.png
 .. index:: menu; tools --> consoles --> OS Shell

-GPS also provides an OS shell console, providing an access to the underlying OS shell (as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables).
+GNAT Studio also provides an OS shell console, providing an access to the underlying OS shell (as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables).

-Open this console via the :menuselection:`View --> OS Shell` menu, which is available only if the plugin :file:`shell.py` was loaded in GPS (the default).
+Open this console via the :menuselection:`View --> OS Shell` menu, which is available only if the plugin :file:`shell.py` was loaded in GNAT Studio (the default).
 Check the documentation of that plugin, which lists a few settings that might be useful.

 This console behaves like the standard shell on your system, including support for ANSI sequences (and thus color output).
-For example, it has been used to run :program:`vi` within GPS.
+For example, it has been used to run :program:`vi` within GNAT Studio.

 .. index:: run